petermattia/petermattia/now.md

 order: 5
 ---

-Last updated November 9, 2017
+Last updated February 21, 2018

 My priorities for the next month include:

-* Organize and analyze data among my various projects
+* Preparing manuscripts for various projects
-* Finish wedding planning with Victoria (!)
+* Implementing initiatives as lab manager

 [What is a now page?](https://nownownow.com/about)